CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 	- CIS-CAT Pro Assessor commands must ignore SSL warnings if importing to Dashboard via API.
 See [Configuration Options](https://cis-cat-pro-dashboard.readthedocs.io/en/stable/source/Configuration%20Options/).

 - HTTPS - Organizational Certificate

 	- Requires port 443 availability
-	- Log in to your organization's Cert Authority and download your certificate to installationLocation\CCPD\certificates
+	- Obtain your organization's certificate from your Certificate Authority.
+The CIS-CAT Dashboard installation stores self-signed certificates to installationLocation\CCPD\certificates.
 	- Create certificate service request (CSR) to generate a keystore file in .jks or .p12 format
-		- Use tool of choice (Members have found this site useful](https://www.digicert.com/kb/csr-ssl-installation/tomcat-keytool.htm#create_csr_keytool) but there are many others
+		- Use tool of choice.[Some Members have found this site useful](https://www.digicert.com/kb/csr-ssl-installation/tomcat-keytool.htm#create_csr_keytool).
 		- The name of the keystore file (often referred to as common name or alias, some Members use the Fully Qualified Domain Name for this value) and `password` screen entries **must** match the CSR and what is installed into your keystore
 		- A new keystore is recommended.
-The CSR must come from the keystore planned for use
+The CSR must come from the keystore planned for use.
-	- Place generated keystore file in the Dashboard's installation certificate location
-		- In a standard installation, this will be: installationLocation\CCPD\certificates
+	- Trust the certificate utilizing the command line during/post installation or via Google Chrome post installation (see trusting the certificate)
 		- Install certificate to keystore using the java keytool
-		- Keystore location: installationLocation\CCPD\jre\lib\security\cacerts
+		- Dashboard Keystore location: installationLocation\CCPD\jre\lib\security\cacerts
-		- At command prompt, navigate to keytool location: installationLocation\CCPD\jre\bin
+		- Dashboard Keytool location: installationLocation\CCPD\jre\bin
-		- Execute:  keytool -import -alias _server_  -file installationLocation\CCPD\certificates\_organizationCert.p7b_ -keystore installationLocation\CCPD\certificates\_commonName.jks_
-			- alias = common name or the description chosen as the file name (common name ex: FQDN) utilized when generating the common name in the CSR
-			- file = the location and file name of the downloaded certificate file
-			- keystore = the location of the keystore
-	- If prompted to trust certificate, type `y` or `yes`
-	- Add certificate to java trust store.
-See instructions here.
+	- Server may need to restarted to complete incorporation

 - HTTP
 	- Transmits data in clear text (typically chosen for quick startup during testing or proof of concept)